 Our staff and volunteers provide 24-hour, individualized care — nursing, physiotherapy, social and recreational programs, spiritual care and more — to nearly 300 residents as diverse as the Ottawa community itself.

-This strategic plan defines the priorities and focus of St. Patrick’s Home of Ottawa for the coming three years.
+This strategic plan defines the priorities and focus of St. Patrick’s Home of Ottawa for the coming four years.

 As part of the strategic planning process, our Board of Directors considered what is most important to our residents, their families, our staff, our senior leadership and the St. Patrick’s Home of Ottawa Foundation.
 The Home’s vision, mission and values have been refined so that together they provide a foundation for making decisions and for carrying out our operations in keeping with the legacy of the Grey Sisters of the Immaculate Conception.

 The collective input from all those with a stake in the future of St. Patrick’s Home of Ottawa was combined with a strategic review of policy and planning directions.
 We have identified where we should focus our energy and resources to deliver the greatest possible benefit to our residents and the broader community we serve.

 The Directors of the Board of St. Patrick’s Home of Ottawa thank all of those who contributed to this planning process.
 The senior leadership team and the Board of Directors are committed to achieving the directions set out in this strategic plan — and look forward to working with everyone that has a role in making that happen.

 The strategic directions for St. Patrick’s Home for the period 2016-20 included:

 Our Strategic Directions

 St. Patrick’s Home of Ottawa has identified four strategic directions for 2016–2020:

 - Expand opportunities to connect and engage in meaningful activities.